-In the Hotel Zone the fare is 6.5 pesos, doesn't matter if you want to go one stop or all the way.
-Try to have pesos rather than dollars, you might not get the change you should have and it makes it easier for the driver.
+In the Hotel Zone the fare is 12 Pesos, it doesn’t matter if you want to go one stop or all the way.
+Try to have Pesos rather than Dollars, you might not get the change you should have and it makes it easier for the driver.

 The steps on Mexican buses are high and the driver wont wait for you to sit down before he pulls away, cling on tight!

 The buses run 24 hrs a day and every few minutes (a little less late at night) I think buses are a much better and cheaper option than taxis.

 A word of warning – it is very easy to become disorientated and miss your stop, try to remember a landmark close to your hotel, or when you pay your fare tell the driver where to stop.
 If you think you have gone past where you want to get off just shout alto por favor!